Mosquito net: Associated problems

-Malaria and other arboviruses are known to contribute to economic disparity within that country and vice versa.
+Malaria and arboviruses are known to contribute to economic disparity within that country and vice versa.
 This opens the stage for corruption associated to the distribution of self-protection aides.
 The least wealthy members of society are both more likely to be in closer proximity to the vectors' prime habitat and less likely to be protected from the vectors.
 This increase in probability of being infected increases the demand for self-protection which therefore allows for higher pricing and uneven distribution of self-protection means.
 A decrease in per capita income exaggerates a high demand for resources such as water and food resulting in civil unrest among communities.
 Protecting resources as well as attempting to obtain resources are both a cause for conflict.

 Mosquito nets have been observed to be used in fisheries across the world, where their strength, light weight and free or cheap accessibility make them an attractive tool for fishing.
 People who use them for fishing catch vast numbers of juvenile fish.